patbi/Js_full/Readme.md

 * Break and continue keyworld
 * Do while loop

-# Part 2 - Arrays in JavaScript:
+# Part 2 - Arrays in JavaScript

 * Intro to arrays
 * Push pop shift unshift